Tony Amadio, Beaver County Commissioner

 Judy R. Enslen, Clerk of Courts

-Serving fifth term as Clerk of Courts First elected in 1987.
+Serving her sixth term as Clerk of Courts.
+Judy was first elected in 1987.

 September 2000 – 2004 – Served as Chairperson of the Beaver County Records Improvement Committee.
 Elected as Chairperson and served as Chair until September 2004, when she chose to step down as Chairperson, however, accepted appointment as Secretary for the Committee.